openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Verifier Metadata (Client Metadata) {#client_metadata}

-Client metadata defined in Section 2 of [@!RFC7591] is used to convey Verifier's metadata.
+To convey Verifier metadata, Client metadata defined in Section 2 of [@!RFC7591] is used.

 This specification defines how the Wallet can determine Credential formats, proof types and algorithms supported by the Verifier to be used in a protocol exchange.